DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-schools-if-youre-an-itt-provider.md

 #### Not entered versus unknown information

-We show ' Not entered ' if data derived from GIAS is missing.
+We show ‘Not entered’ if data derived from GIAS is missing.

 In some cases, for example, Ofsted inspection data, the data will exist but be ‘Unknown’.